Dysthymia

 Dysthymia and Cognitive-Behavioral Therapy

-Cognitive-behavioral therapy can help you identify and correct the thought patterns that trigger depressive thoughts, sad moods, and low self-esteem.
+Cognitive-behavioral therapy is an effective treatment for dysthymia, helping individuals identify and correct the thought patterns that trigger depressive thoughts, sad moods, and low self-esteem.

 Contact us